 Salary increases, such as COLA (cost of living adjustments) or step increases, shall not be automatic, but rather shall be determined by the Board of County Commissioners.
-If authorized by the Board of County Commissioners any salary increase, shall begin on such date as determined by the Board of Commissioner.
+If authorized by the Board of County Commissioners any salary increase, shall begin on such date as determined by the Board of Commissioners.

-To be eligible for an annual increase on January 1st of the next calendar year, a newly hired employee must have been employed with the County prior to July 2nd.
-Any person hired July 2nd or there after shall not be eligible for salary increase on January 1st of the next calendar year.
+To be eligible for an annual step increase in January of the next calendar year, a newly hired employee must have been employed with the County prior to July 2nd.
+Any person hired July 2nd or thereafter is not eligible for a step increase in January of the next calendar year but is eligible for a COLA increase, if issued by the Board of County Commissioners.
 Annual salary increases may be suspended or denied based upon unsatisfactory performance review as recommended by a Department Head.